 Pre-existing Conditions

 Declaring pre-existing medical conditions may increase your premium or require a medical screening.
-For students on ongoing medication, ensure your policy covers prescription refills and routine management overseas.
+For students on ongoing medication, make sure your policy covers prescription refills and routine condition management overseas.

 📋